patel1643/Prepr-Internship-Challenge/README.md

 Welcome to the ReadMe file of this project.
-The key changes I made with the layout of Home page is the menu that pops out when you press the sandwich button has been moved to the top right of the pate under account.
+The key changes I made with the layout of Home page is the menu that pops out when you press the sandwich button has been moved to the top right of the page under account.
 It can be accessed by hovering over the account icon.
 That way we have all the settings under one place.

 The second change I made is replacing the challenge div's with cards that display the necessary information on hover.
 By doing this I was